DECARBONISING THE MODERN WORLD.

 - Helping governments, businesses and organisations to minimise GHG emissions by adopting best practices in optimising how data is generated, processed, and stored.

-- Reshaping industries and governments globally through key initiatives in AI development and deployment, digital infrastructure, digital sustainability, and policy impact.
+- Reshaping industries and governments globally through key initiatives in AI development and deployment, digital infrastructure, digital sustainability and policy impact.
+We have been central in moving the world from fragmented discussions on AI energy use to a coordinated global agenda that treats AI efficiency, climate impact, and economic competitiveness as inseparable.

-With Tom and Ian at the forefront of advancing the digital decarbonisation agenda, we’re pushing the boundaries of digital sustainability and helping provide solutions to reduce the digital carbon footprint across the globe.
+Professors Jackson and Hodgkinson are leading the digital decarbonisation agenda, pushing the boundaries of digital sustainability and helping provide solutions to reduce the global digital carbon footprint, that will shape how countries govern AI for at least the next decade.

 CAN WE CREATE ENERGY FROM WASTE?

-According to the World Bank, an estimated 2.3 billion people rely on inefficient stoves and highly polluting traditional solid fuels—including firewood and charcoal—leading to household air pollution that causes 3.2 million deaths annually.
+According to the World Bank, an estimated 2.3 billion people rely on inefficient stoves and highly polluting traditional solid fuels for cooking, including firewood and charcoal, leading to household air pollution that causes 3.2 million deaths annually.

 Expanding access to clean bioenergy has never been more crucial for improving environmental and health outcomes, especially in low—and middle-income countries in sub-Saharan Africa.

-Funded by the Royal Academy of Engineering and led by Dr Sola Afolabi, we have developed a next-generation waste valorisation system that produces clean multiple energy from agricultural and food waste, empowering the lives of many individuals.
+Funded by the Royal Academy of Engineering and led by Dr Sola Afolabi, we have developed a next-generation waste valorisation system that produces clean multiple energy from agricultural and food waste.

 “I believe that finding imaginative ways to convert waste into sustainable bioenergy could really improve economic, health and environmental outcomes, particularly in low- and middle-income countries.”